-- Establish a mindfulness practice
+Establish a mindfulness practice

-Mindful parenting begins with your ability to be present in the moment.
+Mindful parenting begins with your ability to be present at the moment.
 For this, it is necessary that you establish a practice for your own self, wherein you just live in the moment.
-Simply sit for 10 to 15 min every day and observe your breath.
-Each time the mind wanders, bring your awareness back to your breath.
+Simply sit for 10 to 15 minutes every day and observe your breath.
+Each time the mind wanders bring your awareness back to your breath.
 Over time, what this will help you to do is to actively notice any stress that you may be feeling and bring yourself to the present moment.
 The practice will go a long way in bringing your best self to the child and to parenting.

-- Recognize your emotional triggers
+Recognize your emotional triggers

 Managing your own emotions & behavior is really the key to teaching children how to manage theirs.
 In order to feel a sense of control over your emotions, however, what is important is that you recognize the triggers that bring about an emotional reaction in you.
 Picture this situation- each time your child goes to the playground you are worried sick that the child will hurt himself.
-Sure enough, the child comes back with a wounded knee and voila it brings a huge emotional reaction from you, which isn’t just unwarranted but also really scares the child.
+Sure enough, the child comes back with a wounded knee, and voila it brings a huge emotional reaction from you, which isn’t just unwarranted but also really scares the child.
 Delve on it and you will find that the reaction is because you broke your arm while in the playground and that has become a painful memory for you.
-Mindful parenting demands that we bring more awareness to our unmet needs, hurts, fears else they stand the risk of being projected to our children.
+Mindful parenting demands that we bring more awareness to our unmet needs, hurts, and fears else they stand the risk of being projected onto our children.
 A lot of this will be achieved if we are able to set down some healthy boundaries and realize that children are separate and can be quite different from us.

 Respond not React

 An important aspect of mindful parenting is also to be able to find a calm space in stressful situations.
 When you find emotions getting the better of you, you need to pause and immediately focus on the changes in your body.
 By reminding yourself to breathe and bringing your thoughts to the present moment, you can make the conscious decision of responding and not reacting to the situation.

 From perfect to good enough parenting